merondun/breadfruit_pangenome/README.md

 We have 14 accessions with chromosome-scale assemblies (28 chromosomes).
 Assemblies are collapsed haploid assemblies (not haplotype-phased).

 ## Chromosome-by-chromosome input FASTAs
-We will build one multi-FASTA per chromosome, containing **one record per accession**:
+You will be provided with one multi-FASTA per chromosome in `/project/coffea_pangenome/Breadfruit_Pangenome/01_assemblies`, containing **one record per accession**:

 - `input/chr01.fa.gz` contains 14 sequences:
   - `>HART001#Chr01`